gv1shnu/ImageHarvester/README.md

         python imageharvester.py

-- Enter the keywords for the images you want to download from web.
+- Enter the keywords for the images you want to search, download from web.

 ## Contributing